 Experience-Based Development

-- 70-20-10 framework emphasizing learning through cross-functional experiences
+- 70-20-10 framework prioritizing learning through cross-functional experiences

-- Action learning projects addressing challenges at the intersection of functions
+- Action learning projects at the intersection of functions

-- Innovation incubators mixing employees from different specialties
+- Innovation programs that mix employees from different specialties

 Mentoring and Coaching